dotnet/ai-samples/src/build-2024/docs/Exercise/01 Hello Semantic Kernel.md

     - This loop continuously prompts the user for input, sends the input to the OpenAI model, and prints the AI's response.

 1. Let's see what we have so far, you can run the application by entering `dotnet run` into the terminal.
-Experiment with a user prompt "Hi my name is Alice" and a follow-up question "what is my name?" you will get something similar output as shown below on console.
+Experiment with a user prompt "Hi my name is Alice" and a follow-up question "what is my name?" your output may vary, but it will be similar to what is shown below.

       ```console
       Q: Hi my name is Alice